-March 2, 2020 - Primary Deadline
+March 2, 2021 - Primary Deadline

-September 2, 2020 - Second Deadline for community college applicants for Competitive Grants (except for AB540 students), but we highly recommend that applicants meet the March 2nd deadline when more funding is available.
+September 2, 2021 - Second Deadline for community college applicants for Competitive Grants, but we highly recommend that applicants meet the March 2nd deadline when more funding is available.

 Students must submit their FAFSA (or CADAA for AB540 students) by the applicable deadline to the CSAC.
 They must also have their verified GPA submitted to CSAC by the applicable deadline.
 GPA verification for students enrolled within the LACCD will be electronically sent to the Commission by the deadline date for those who meet specific criteria.